Your journey after certification

 AHRI has established arrangements with higher education providers to enable graduates of the AHRI Practising Certification Program to articulate into both HR and non-HR Masters level qualification with the requisite credit.

-APC graduates can broaden their knowledge base and strategic skills by continuing their study into HR postgraduate qualifications, or choose to acquire skills beyond HR by pursuing business degree MBAs.
+As an APC graduate you can now broaden your knowledge base and strategic skills by quickly progressing to HR postgraduate qualifications, or acquire skills beyond HR by pursuing business degree MBAs.
+View our university partners